- Scientific Name: Salvia rosmarinus (Rosmarinus officinalis)

 2. Take the clipping and strip about half of it bare of its nettled leaves.
 Most soft cuttings should be about 5-8” long, stripping exactly half of the sprig for rooting.
 Additional bark or stem can be lightly shaved off to better expose the interior shoot systems required for rooting.

 3. The final step of propagating rosemary from cuttings allows for two different methods to root the new cutting.
 The simplest method simply has you plant the bare end of the cutting into soil, allowing the remaining leaves to collect light for establishing new root structure.
 However, some gardeners prefer to root rosemary cuttings in a glass of water, by saturating the stem up to the leaves.
-Once roots are established in 3-4 weeks, the rosemary clone can be transplanted to soil.
+Once roots are established in 3-4 weeks, clone can be transplanted to soil.

 4. If propagating rosemary hydroponically in a glass of water, be sure to change out for fresh water and a new glass every 5-7 days to avoid mold.
 If propagating rosemary cuttings directly into soil, rooting hormones and gels are popularly used to incite growth, but are not required.